ML-Aided Collision Recovery for UHF-RFID Systems: Numerical Results

-In this section, we illustrate the throughput performance of the proposed collision recovery algorithm.
-We first consider the scenario where the receiver can only decode one tag from the collision ($J=1$), and then, extend our examples to the scenario where the receiver is capable of decoding up to $4$ tags ($ J = 4$).
-For both scenarios, we assume that the receiver is equipped with single antenna and the channel coefficients are i.i.d with zero mean and unit variance complex Gaussian random variables, i.e., $\mathcal{CN}(0,1)$.
-We perform our simulations over different SNR values under the optimal frame to tag ratio ($K/N$) as derived in Section II.
+We now depict the throughput performance of the proposed collision recovery algorithm.
+We first consider the scenario where the receiver can only decode one tag from the collision ($J=1$), and then, extend our examples to the scenario where the receiver is capable of decoding up to $4$ tags ($J = 4$).
+For both scenarios, we assume that the receiver is equipped with single antenna and the channel is modeled as Rayleigh fading.
+We also perform simulations for Rician fading, however the results are quite similar to the Rayleigh fading since the trained models perform well for this case as well, hence, they are omitted.
+We perform our simulations over different SNR values under the optimal frame to tag ratio ($K/N$).

-In the first simulation setup, we consider the case where the receiver can only decode one tag from the collision up to $4$ tags ($M=4,J=1$).
-Fig. \ref{fig9} illustrates the throughput performance of GMM, FNN and CNN over various SNR values.
-For comparison purposes, we also include the throughput results of the ideal scenario where the number of tags and channel coefficients are known perfectly by the receiver and conventional FSA algorithm.
-The dashed lines indicate the theoretical throughput of conventional FSA ($M=1,J=1$) and FSA with collision recovery ($M=4,J=1$).
-We observe from Fig. \ref{fig9} that CNN outperforms both GMM and FNN since it estimates the number of tags with higher accuracy.
-Indeed, CNN provides very close throughput values to the ideal scenario and the loss is almost negligible.
-It can also be seen that the throughput improves as SNR increases and approaches to the theoretical limit.
+In the first simulation setup, the receiver can only decode one tag from the collision up to $4$ tags ($M=4,J=1$).
+Fig. \ref{fig9} illustrates throughput performances of GMM, FNN and CNN over various SNR values.
+For comparison purposes, we also include the throughput values of the ideal scenario where the number of tags and channel coefficients are known perfectly by the receiver and conventional FSA algorithm.
+The dashed lines indicate the theoretical throughput of conventional FSA and FSA with collision recovery.
+We observe that in low SNR regime, GMM performance suffers significantly, both FNN and CNN perform well.
+However, this gap vanishes as SNR increase and all models provide similar performance to each other.

 In the second simulation setup, we consider the case where the receiver decode up to $4$ tags out of $4$ colliding tags ($M=4,J=4$).
 We depict the throughput values of GMM, FNN and CNN in Fig. \ref{fig10} along with the ideal scenario and conventional FSA.
-The throughput gain compared to the previous setup is easy to observe and throughput value nearly approaches to $2$.
+The throughput gain compared to the $J=1$ scenario is easy to observe and throughput value nearly approaching to $2$.
 The observations are similar to the previous setup and CNN still outperforming the other alternatives.